Disney+ vs. AppleTV+: Are All These Streaming Options a Good Thing?

 AppleTV+ original series contain abhorrent content, including foul language, grotesque violence and gross sexual immorality.
 This content is available on any new Apple device, including iPhones or iPads used by children.

 While AppleTV+ initially promised family-friendly options, Disney+ appears to be the platform with the most family options, including most of the conglomerate’s catalogs from multiple distributors.
 This means Disney+ includes offerings from Walt Disney Co., Fox, ABC, what was ABC Family, and Disney Channel just to name a few.

 Also, while many consumers may be worried about trying to subscribe to all the streaming platforms, The Post reports that this isn’t the platforms’ ultimate goal.

 To determine what content is safe for your family, please visit movieguide.org for full reviews and read “The Culture-Wise Family” by Dr. Ted Baehr and Pat Boone.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!